 What is localisation?

-There are many different and confusing definitions of localisation, but I would like to share one that I believe captures its essence.
+There are many different and confusing definitions of localisation, but I would like to share one that, I believe, captures its essence.

 Localisation (or adaptation) is opposed to globalisation (or standardisation) which views the world as one homogeneous market.
-The localisation approach acknowledges the existence of differences between markets and uses that understanding to maximise the competitive advantage and minimise the disadvantage by adapting business activities to better meet customer needs.
+The localisation approach acknowledges the existence of differences between markets, and uses that understanding to maximise the competitive advantage and minimise the disadvantage by adapting business activities to better meet customer needs.

 When is localisation needed?

 Martin Van Mesdag, the author of Think Marketing: Guidelines for More Effective Management Action, says that “it is prudent to assume that everything in the foreign market has to be done differently from the way it is done in the home market, unless hard proof to the contrary has been obtained”.
-In this article, he provides several examples that illustrate how knowledge of the subtler aspects of the host country's culture is vital for international marketing success and how that knowledge should be the basis of any localisation efforts.

-Markets where localisation might be needed to market products successfully are not necessarily the ones where a different language is spoken.
-Language might or might not be an element requiring localisation, thus translation might or might not be part of localisation.
-This is because the need for localisation is driven by cultural differences and macro-environmental factors (political, economic, social, technological, environmental, legal, ethical) that impact business activities and determine consumption preferences and patterns.
+Markets where localisation might be needed to sell products successfully are not necessarily the ones where a different language is spoken.
+Language might or might not be an element requiring localisation, so translation might or might not be part of localisation.

 (Image: WAY AWAY, YouTube)